hyperlinkgroup/swift-csv-codable/.github/README.md

 ```

 ### Configuration
 During the export process you might need some custom settings.
-For now all values are separated by semicolons and can be changed by initializing the `ExportManager` with a custom configuration object.
+For now, all values are separated by semicolons and can be changed by initializing the `ExportManager` with a custom configuration object.

 More customization options will be available in future releases.